grafana/mimir/cmd/mimirtool/README.md

 ## Linux, Docker and Windows

-Refer to the [latest release](https://github.com/grafana/mimir-tools/releases) for installation intructions on these.
+Refer to the [latest release](https://github.com/grafana/mimir/releases) for installation instructions on these.

 ## mimirtool